 Conditional Voter Registration (CVR) extends the existing 15-day registration deadline in California to eligible voters, allowing them to register and vote provisionally 14 days prior to an election and on Election Day.
+Voters that complete this process must cast their provisional ballot at the Vote Center and cannot leave the Vote Center with their ballot and return it at a later time.

-Voters that are not registered must be processed using a CVR.
+Voters that are not registered by the deadline must be processed using a CVR.